ma-karai/iocage-plugin-emby/README.md

-# Emby Server for FreeNAS 11.2 ONLY
+# Emby Server for FreeNAS 11.3 ONLY
-## (WILL NOT WORK ON 11.3)

-Requires FreeNAS 11.2
+Requires FreeNAS 11.3

 This Installation method will create a Jail that is fully configurable via the FreeNAS GUI